St. Pat’s DC: Iceland South Coast Conservation & Culture Adventure 2022

 Breakfast at hostel.

-►Day 8: End of Tour – Return to Airport
+►Day 8: Blue Lagoon – Return to Airport

 Breakfast at the hostel.
 On the last day the group will visit the magnificent Blue lagoon that has been named one of the natural wonders of the world.
 On the way, the group will have short stops at some interesting nature sights on Reykjanes peninsula, like Brimketill lava rock pool by the ocean, Gunnuhver hot spring and the bridge between the continents.
 They will have lunch before departing from Keflavik international airport for their flight home.